 Department of Education / Superintendent of Schools (obsolete) (CR10)

 District Clerk (CR11)

 Forty architectural drawings on linen record the competition winning designs of Lang and Witchell Architects of Dallas, Texas, for the Harris County Court House.
 Originally comprised of 43 sheets of drawings (3 are missing), the drawings include floor plans, exterior elevations, plumbing and heating plans, and architectural details.
 The existent drawings were copied by D. B. McElroy and R. A. Kinnear of Rice University on waxed linen in 1922 from the original plans that had been severely damaged by mold and insects.

 Harris County Commissioner Precinct 2 (CR33)

 Harris County Commissioner Precinct 3 (CR34)

 Unprocessed Records, 1980 – 2003.
 Approximately 235 cubic feet of unprocessed records including Bond Records, Flood Control, Subject Files, Parks, Hospital District, Maps, Plats, Road and Bridge, Redistricting, and Water Quality Reports document the functions of Precinct 3 in Harris County during the terms of Commissioners Bob Eckels (1973– 1988) and Steve Radack (1989 to present).
 The General Subject Files are a particularly rich resource of county information.
-The records are currently stored off-site.
-Please contact the archives 24 hours prior to doing research to access the records.

 Harris County Commissioner Precinct 4 (CR35)